- March 1, 2016

 5. Shield your House List

-We always advise you to keep the addresses received from the email append vendor separately, to protect your house list.
-Addresses received from the email append vendor must not be combined with your house file until recipients respond.
+We always advise you to keep the addresses received from the vendor separately, to protect your house list.
+Addresses received from them must not be combined with your house file until recipients respond.

-You must check the email addresses that you have received from the email append vendor by sending out emails from a separate IP.
+You must check those addresses by sending out emails from a separate IP.
 This practice can enable you to find out the batch of email addresses that you got from the vendor is good or bad.

 6. Run Series of Email Suppression